 Get Hired!
-Produce A Stunning Video Resume like a ProMayleen
+Produce A Stunning Video Resume like a ProMayleen Meñez

 The turn of a new decade launched the world into one of its greatest battles yet.
-The recent Covid-19 pandemic has caught the world by surprise and to say that it upended our lives is an understatement.
+The recent Covid-19 pandemic has caught the world by surprise.
+To say that it upended our lives is an understatement.
 The world scrambled as the pandemic ravaged so many so fast.

 Businesses, schools, even government offices had to shift to remote operations to keep operating to some degree.
 Unfortunately, some had to face unemployment in the wake of this worldwide tragedy.

 Traditional, office-based workers now had to shift working at home.
 The remote working sector suddenly increased dramatically, making the competition fiercer than usual.
 So how do you stand out among thousands of hopefuls?
 How do you get noticed and hired so you can start bouncing back?